Court vacates Michael Skakel's murder conviction and orders a new trial

 Mark Dupuis, communications and legislative specialist at Connecticut's Division of Criminal Justice, told CNN: "We are reviewing the court's opinions and have no comment at this time."

-Moxley's mother, Dorothy, told CNN on Friday that she didn't expect the decision.
+Moxley's mother, Dorthy, told CNN on Friday that she didn't expect the decision.

 "It is what it is and we just have to go from here," she said.
 "I'm willing to do whatever the state of Connecticut wants me to do."

-Note: Correction: A previous version of this article incorrectly spelled the name of Martha Moxley's mother.